robdrimmie/imtg/devlog/rmd/project.md

 ### near future - I need to do this stuff but am putting it off because it's less fun
+- ensure that all uses of Modifiers.INCREASE and DECREASE are replaced with score calculations
 - once the party discovers the rightful place for a win condition, they should _really_ want to go there if they have it equipped.
 Like, beeline win the game woot! so like, some tile knowledge stuff here.
 - devopsy things
   - these days it's a pretty simple scp pattern which I should be able to script up pretty easily if and when I want to get around to it